scferro/scferro.github.io/_projects/(1) rrt.md

     q_goal: The point that the tree is attempting to reach

-    K: Number of vertices in RRT
+    K: Current number of vertices in RRT

-    K_max: Maximum number of vertices in RRT
+    K_max: Maximum allowed number of vertices in RRT

     Δ: Incremental distance